MechanicalRabbit/DataKnots.jl/doc/src/shapes.md

 Physically, this collection is stored as a tree of interleaving `TupleVector` and `BlockVector` objects with regular `Vector` objects as the leaves.
-Its structure is described by a congruent tree composed of `TupleOf`, `BlockOf` and `ValueOf` objects.
+Its shape is described by a congruent tree composed of `TupleOf`, `BlockOf` and `ValueOf` objects.

 `ValueOf` corresponds to regular Julia `Vector` objects and specifies the type